freckle/asana/README.md

 % update-tasks --set foo:42 123
 ```

-More than on `--set` option can be given at once.
+More than one `--set` option can be given at once.

 If `foo` is not a custom field, the update will do nothing.
 The value `42` will
 be interpreted as a Number or Enum name depending on the type of `foo`, which is